-'Buy the rumor, sell the news' is something that happens in most markets, particularly financial.
-Sometimes traders trade based on what they believe will occur in a given economic report or event (the rumor).
-Once the event passes or the report is released (the news), they dump their positions and the market moves.
+"Buy the rumor, sell the news" is a phenomenon that happens in most markets, particularly financial.
+Sometimes traders turn this idea into a trading strategy that draws upon on what they believe will occur in a forthcoming economic report or event.
+This speculation constitutes the rumor phase of the strategy when the trader buys an asset.
+Once the awaited event passes or the report is released, the proverbial news has been made public.
+The trader then dumps their positions and the market moves.

-In markets outside of foreign-exchange, like stocks, traders and investors alike will often buy based on anticipated future cash flows.
-Broken down, this means if a company is expected to provide more revenue to shareholders than previously thought, traders will look to buy the stock quickly to take advantage of increased dividends or stock price.
-However, this behavior also applies to FX, but instead of cash-flows, traders often act on anticipated interest rate changes.
+In markets outside of foreign-exchange (Forex), traders and investors alike often buy based on anticipated future cash flows.
+This means if a company is expected to provide more revenue to shareholders than previously thought, traders will buy the stock quickly to take advantage of increased dividends or stock price.
+However, this behavior also applies to Forex, but instead of cash-flows, traders often act on anticipated interest rate changes.

-An especially helpful image is to think of investors as piranhas that seek out any undervalued market.
-When potential news, also known as a rumor, starts to surface to show that an asset may produce more future cash flows are be worth more in the next few weeks or months, those investors will buy that asset up to the point where it is no longer undervalued.
+Investors who apply this strategy tend to seek out undervalued markets.
+When potential news or information, which serves as a rumor, suggests that an asset may produce more future cash flows, it may be worth more in the next few weeks or months.
+Investors will buy that asset up to the point where it is no longer undervalued.

 If the rumor is false or the market over buys the asset such that it is no longer undervalued, but potentially overvalued, than an inline newsprint slightly below expectations will rightfully cause a selloff.
 Only a surprise news event that surpasses the anticipated rumor will cause the stock to remain at levels before the news event or potentially higher.